KenbiTech/DockerTools/README.md

     .Create();
 ```

 This will initialize a new client, automatically detecting the connection to the Docker client.
-If necessary, you can specify the type of connection you want to use: via Uri, Windows Pipes, or Unix socket.
+If necessary, you can specify the type of connection you want to use: via uri (for Docker Remote API), Windows Pipes, or Unix socket.

 To configure a new Postgres container, simply do